Persona Fans

 "Suffering is pretty much the name of the game in this chat."

 I turned fourteen in 2020, during the pandemic.
-I was out of physical school for almost the entire year and the first half of 2021.
-Growing up introverted, I adjusted easily to the pandemic's antisocial reality.
+I was out of school for almost that entire year and the first half of 2021.
+Growing up withdrawn, I adjusted easily to an antisocial reality.
 In fact, I found comfort in more regular solitude.

-I also somehow found Japanese media.
+I also found Japanese stuff.
 Without context, my only basis for anime had been reruns of Dragon Ball and Naruto on Toonami.
 I based my opinion on it mostly around what other people said.

-Eventually, though, the internet gets me into Kill La Kill, having first seen it in an advert on Toonami about two years prior.
-Now remembering its existence--and being suggestible and bored--I watched it, obsessed over it, and started an Instagram.
+Eventually, though, the internet gets me into Kill La Kill.
+Being suggestible and bored, I watched it, obsessed over it, and started an Instagram.

 As will be a repeated theme, however, I quickly get burnt out and want more content.
-So where do I turn?
-What is next past this month-long stint?
+So what's next past this month-long stint?

 A copy of Shin Megami Tensei: Persona 3 FES was downloaded onto my PS3.
-It was the first "anime game" I thought to play, for some reason.
-I also had a copy of its sequel, Persona 5 (both remnants of a similar phase my older sister had), but there was something about the niche of P3 that spoke to me.
+It was the first "anime game" I played, for some reason.
+I also had a copy of Persona 5 (both remnants of a similar phase my older sister had), but there was something about the niche of P3.
 Or maybe it wasn't that.
-I honestly don't know what it was, but that was the one I tried first.
+I don't know what it was, but that was the one I tried first.

-With little time wasted, I threw myself almost entirely at these games, a process thst escalated to what I would assume is a very common, though very individualizing burn-out.
-It felt like it was only mine when it happened, and it was tiring enough to make me dispose of what felt like an entire identity, even if it was only aspects of one.
+Rapidly, I threw myself almost entirely at these games, a process thst escalated to what I would assume is a very common, though very individualizing burn-out.
+It felt like it was only mine when it happened.
+It was tiring enough to make me dispose of what felt like an entire identity, even if it was only aspects of one.

-But let's go back to 2020.
-I have an Instagram, a Fuuka Yamagishi pfp, some really awful memes, and the trouble is impending.
+Going back to 2020, I have an Instagram, a Fuuka Yamagishi pfp, really awful memes, and the trouble is impending.
 Without realizing, I've supplanted social interaction for spending hours passively watching others on my phone.
-I'd become a voyeur to an artificial media landscape, that which I use to broadcast this very message.
-This mode of communication reminds me of the uncanny valley: human-like in appearance, but not.
+I'd become a voyeur to an artificial media landscape, that which I use to broadcast this message.

-The implications are even more brutal when you enter relationships that start and end on a platform like Instagram, which is exactly what I did in 2020, within the niche of the Persona fandom on that platform.
+The implications are brutal when you enter relationships that start and end on Instagram, which is exactly what I did in 2020, within the niche of the Persona fandom on that platform.

 There's something about having a like function when messaging.
-For other people to explicitly respond positively or ignore your words entirely became massive to me without my knowing.
-Validation and group approval began significantly dictating exactly what I would and wouldn't say.
+Whether other people expressed explicit approval or ignored my words entirely became massive to me without realizing.
+Group validation began significantly dictating exactly what I would and wouldn't say.
 Who I was in this position never really represented who I was outside of it; the problem, though, is that I never really was outside of it.

 I didn't know how lonely I was growing up.
 "Lonely" was something of a bad word in my head, something inapplicable to me.
 Being attention-starved or feeling alienated didn't occur to me until I started reflecting on my social behavior, attempting to reset or modify my personality to fit a scenario I latched onto.
 This is that phenomenon: feeling lonely enough to do anything for group acceptance, supplanting my personality for the will of the collective, or trying to.